-The following official graduate leaves of absence are intended to provide the degree-seeking student in active status and who is in good academic standing with some continuing services during their time away from campus for the reasons stated below.
+The following official graduate leaves of absence are intended to provide a student seeking a degree or certificate, who is in active status and in good academic standing, with some continuing services during their time away from campus for the reasons stated below.
 Students may not be enrolled during the semester(s) in which they have been approved for Graduate Leave (including Medical Leave).
-Graduate leave (including Medical Leave) does not extend the time limitations for degree completion (see Chapter 6, Section E).
+Graduate Leave (including Medical Leave) does not extend the time limitations for degree completion (see Chapter 6, Section E).
 Extensions must be requested according to Graduate School procedures (see Chapter 6, Section F).

-Graduate Leave Status is granted for students in active status (enrolled or in CDS) who must be away from their studies for one or more semesters for personal, family, job, financial, military or Peace Corps service, or other compelling reasons.
+Graduate Leave is granted for students in active status (enrolled or in CDS) who must be away from their studies for one or more semesters for personal, family, job, financial, military or Peace Corps service, or other compelling reasons.
 Only graduate leave for medical reasons, military service, and Peace Corps service is available to doctoral students in continuous doctoral status.
 Students must apply for Graduate Leave through the Graduate School by completing the Graduate Leave form.
-The Graduate School must receive the Graduate Leave form no later than the 10th day of class during the semester in which the leave is requested.
+The Graduate School must receive the Graduate Leave form no later than the 30th day of class during the semester in which the leave is requested.
 If the student is not enrolled or in CDS, the student must follow procedures to either reenroll or reapply to their program before a graduate leave request will be considered.
 The leave must be approved by the student’s committee chair, program chair, International Programs (for international F-1/J-1 students only), and Dean of the Graduate School.
-A student may be on Graduate Leave for a total of up to one calendar year during their studies, but leave time may be extended for special circumstances (e.g., for military or Peace Corps service).
+A student may be on Graduate Leave for a total of up to one calendar year during their studies, but leave time may be extended for special circumstances (e.g., for military and Peace Corps service) at the recommendation of the program and the approval of the Graduate School.
 Graduate Leave beyond one calendar year during a student’s studies is not guaranteed.
 Graduate Leave entitles students to maintain access to library services if needed.
 At the end of the leave, the student will be able to reenroll for credits without completing the reenrollment form or paying the reenrollment fee.
 International students must submit information on their finances to the Graduate School if they require issuance of new immigration documents (Form I-20/DS-2019).
 Students should contact Health and Wellness Services Insurance & Billing office for information related to health insurance options for the semester(s) on graduate leave.

 Medical Leave is granted by semester and is only applicable for the semester(s) in which the student is not enrolled.
-Medical Leave cannot begin mid-semester.
-If the student must leave school mid-semester, the University’s policies and procedures related to cancelation of enrollment, refunds, continuation of benefits, and termination of assistantships (and other forms of financial aid) apply for that semester.
-Students should contact Health and Wellness Services Insurance & Billling office for information related to health insurance options for the semester(s) on Medical Leave.
+Medical leave cannot begin mid-semester; if the student must leave school in mid-semester, the University’s policies and procedures related to cancelation of enrollment, refunds, continuation of benefits, and termination of assistantships (and other forms of financial aid) apply for that semester.
+Students should contact Health and Wellness Services Insurance & Billing office for information related to health insurance options for the semester(s) on Medical leave.

 Eligibility: The Short-term Parental Leave plan applies to all full-time enrolled graduate students at all campus locations anticipating the birth or adoption of a child.
 Eligible graduate students are those who have been full-time graduate students for at least one academic year (two academic semesters, not including the summer) at the time Parental Leave is taken.
 Students must maintain their full-time enrollment status during Parental Leave.